-Accuray Incorporated is a radiation oncology company that develops, manufactures, sells and supports precise, innovative treatment solutions which set the standard of radiation therapy care with the aim of helping patients live longer, better lives.
-Our innovative technologies, the CyberKnife® and TomoTherapy® Systems, are designed to deliver advanced treatments, including radiosurgery, stereotactic body radiation therapy, intensity modulated radiation therapy, or IMRT, image guided radiation therapy, or IGRT, and adaptive radiation therapy.
-The CyberKnife Systems and the TomoTherapy Systems are highly complementary, enabling customers to deliver the most precise treatments while minimizing side effects and maximizing patient comfort and care.
-Each of these systems serves separate patient populations treated by the same medical specialty, radiation oncology, with advanced capabilities.
+Accuray Incorporated is a radiation oncology company that develops, manufactures, sells and supports precise, innovative treatment solutions.
+Our leading edge technologies are designed to deliver advanced radiation therapy, including radiosurgery, stereotactic body radiation therapy, intensity modulated radiation therapy, image guided radiation therapy and adaptive radiation therapy tailored to the specific needs of each patient.
+Our suite of products includes the CyberKnife® Systems and the TomoTherapy® Systems.
+The systems are complementary offerings, optimized to serve separate patient populations treated by the same medical specialty, with advanced capabilities that offer increased treatment flexibility.

-The CyberKnife Systems are fully robotic systems that deliver stereotactic radiosurgery, or SRS, and stereotactic body radiation therapy, or SBRT, and are used to treat multiple types of cancer and tumors throughout the body.
+The CyberKnife Systems are fully robotic stereotactic radiosurgery systems, or SRS, and stereotactic body radiation therapy systems, or SBRT, used to treat multiple types of cancer and tumors throughout the body.
 The CyberKnife Systems automatically track, detect and correct for tumor and patient movement in real-time during the procedure, enabling delivery of precise, high dose radiation with sub-millimeter accuracy while patients breathe normally, without manual user intervention.
 Treatment with the CyberKnife Systems requires no anesthesia, and can be performed in one to five staged treatment sessions on an outpatient basis.
 In addition, the CyberKnife Systems are designed to minimize many of the risks and complications associated with other treatment options.
-The CyberKnife Systems are the only robotic radiosurgery systems available today which deliver such high precision treatments for intra- and extra-cranial disease sites throughout the body, including prostate, lung, brain, spine, liver, pancreas and kidney.
-The latest generation CyberKnife M6 Series System is available with the new InCiseTM multi-leaf collimator, or InCise MLC, the world's first MLC to be available on a robotic platform.
-With the addition of the InCise MLC, clinicians can deliver the same precise radiosurgery treatments they have come to expect with the CyberKnife systems, while significantly reducing treatment times, for a wider range of tumor types, including larger and different kinds of tumors than were previously treated.
-Additional options include the fixed collimator, and the iris collimator, giving clinicians a range of collimation forms to choose from to meet the needs of their patients.
+The latest generation CyberKnife M6 Series System which includes fixed and iris collimators as well as an anticipated multi-leaf collimator, or MLC, has improved throughput, motion tracking and treatment flexibility over previous generation systems.